Even as the sector moves forward in terms of innovation, many ongoing hurdles remain.

 Here are four trends that currently define the solid-state pharmaceutical landscape, along with the most significant recent developments in each of them.

-Complexities around the patentability of polymorphs
+Complexities continue to present challenges around the patentability of polymorphs.

 Polymorphism is the ability of a molecule to take on a variety of different crystal structures as it forms.
 Different polymorphic structures can significant impact the taste and color of a drug; not to mention its bioavailability, solubility and other pharmaceutical properties.
 The challenge of simulating all the possible alternative polymorphs of a given molecule has proven a major one for chemists since the late 1990s.
 In many ways, it remains the greatest challenge in solid-state pharmaceutical chemistry to this day.